skeller88/aws-terraform-bootstrap/README.md

 Create a parent `.aws` folder if necessary.

-Export the following environment variable so boto knows which credentials to use:

-`EXPORT AWS_PROFILE=hello_world`

 ## EC2 Key pair
 A key pair is needed in order to ssh into the bastion host from a local machine.
 [Create a new key pair](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#KeyPairs:sort=keyName) named
 "bastion_host"  via the AWS console and the .pem file containing the private key will automatically be saved.
 Change the permissions of the .pem file to make sure that your private key file isn't publicly viewable:

-`$ chmod 400 ~/.aws/<pem-file-name>`
+`$ chmod 400 bastion_host.pem`

 Move the .pem file to the `~/.aws` folder.
 AWS has [a more detailed explanation of key pairs.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#retrieving-the-public-key)